joncamp/quicklink2dotnet/QuickLink2DotNet/README.txt

 Examples Directory Contents:
 ===================================
-(1) DeviceInfo: Displays a list of available devices and prompts the user to select one.
-Then queries the selected device for all its settings and displays their values.

-(2) GazeInfo2: Displays a list of available devices and prompts the user to select one.
+(1) GazeInfo2: Displays a list of available devices and prompts the user to select one.
 Then displays a stream of info from the device on a Windows Form.
 Requires password and calibration files (see #3, 4, and 5 in this list).

-(3) QuickStart: A very simple console example to demonstrate initialization, calibration, and data collection from the eye tracker.
+(2) QuickStart: A very simple console example to demonstrate initialization, calibration, and data collection from the eye tracker.
 The password is saved in the file  "%USERPROFILE%\AppData\Roaming\QuickLink2DotNet\qlsettings.txt" for later use.
 The calibration is saved in the file "%USERPROFILE%\AppData\Roaming\QuickLink2DotNet\qlcalibration.qlc" for later use.

-(4) SetupDeviceCalibration: Displays a list of available devices and prompts the user to select one.
+(3) SetupDeviceCalibration: Displays a list of available devices and prompts the user to select one.
 Then performs device calibration.
 The calibration is saved in the file "%USERPROFILE%\AppData\Roaming\QuickLink2DotNet\qlcalibration.qlc" for later use.

-(5) SetupDevicePassword: Displays a list of available devices and prompts the user to select one.
+(4) SetupDevicePassword: Displays a list of available devices and prompts the user to select one.
 Then prompts for the device's password.
 The password is saved in the file  "%USERPROFILE%\AppData\Roaming\QuickLink2DotNet\qlsettings.txt" for later use.

+(5) ShowDeviceSettings: Displays a list of available devices and prompts the user to select one.
+Then queries the selected device for all its settings and displays their values.

 (6) StopAllDevices: Stops all the EyeTech eye tracker devices on the system without prompting.
 Requires password file (see #4 or 5 in this list).